At Gillware, we’ve had heard all the stories when it comes to computer failure;

 The folder with the question mark quite an innocent-looking display, but it hides a horrific meaning.
 This error means that your computer can find no recognizable boot device or local network to boot from.
 In other words, your hard drive may have kicked the bucket–or is close to doing so.
+In these types of situations it is likely that your hard drive is not recognized.
 There is a chance that if you wait a bit, boot options may present themselves.
 However, most of the time, that is not the case.

 Check up on your Mac’s hard drive.
 This error can occur if the cables plugged into your hard drive have come loose.
 If so, reconnecting them might fix everything.
 If you heard any clicking sounds coming from the hard drive, though, you must immediately power the machine off.
 There is a reason why that noise is called “The Click of Death,” and as the name suggests it is quite dire.

 If you need data recovered, send the drive to a company that provides professional data recovery services with an ISO-5 cleanroom lab.
 We’ve had plenty of experience recovering data from MacBooks and other Apple laptop and desktop models suffering from this particular Grey Screen of Death, otherwise go to your local Mac support store for help:

 Mac Grey Screen Nightmare #2: Prohibitory “Circle No” Sign Error Screen

 What Does The Prohibitory “Circle No” Sign Error Mean?

 This grey screen error seems like your Mac is saying “None shall pass!”
 While this may not be true, it can sure feel like it.
 The Prohibitory or “Circle No” Sign means that your Mac was unable to find a valid System Folder.
 In other words, the OS of your Mac is no longer functioning correctly.